vmware-tanzu/tanzu-dev-portal/content/team/tasha-isenberg/_index.md

 youtube: ""
 ---

-Tasha runs the Advocacy Team like a well oiled machine.
+Tasha runs the Advocacy team like a well-oiled machine.
 [Contact](mailto:tisenberg@vmware.com) her to talk about having an advocate work with you.

 <!--more-->